 Key sources of estimation uncertainty

 Estimates have been applied to determine the probable liability due to the HMRC with regards the VAT court case highlighted in the Directors' Report on page 2.
-The company has now been granted leave to appeal to The Supreme Court.
+The company was granted leave to appeal to The Supreme Court.